andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 It is still possible to add skills in the Snips console like all other skills.
-Theonly difference is, that the `action-...` executable of a skill is replaced by a `loader-...` script, which is recognised by the framework and loaded.
+The only difference is, that the `action-...` executable of a skill is replaced by a `loader-...` script, which is recognised by the framework and loaded.